jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 Sub-commands yield over in, out properties to their parent commands.

-You write the value… it needs to be written at some point.
+You write the value... it needs to be written at some point.

 When you write the value from the outside, and you can only access the object on the inside, you have to pass the object to a sub-command, that does write the value.
 But can you really know?
 Maybe not, but it should be read somewhere on the inside.